kujirahand/mkcss.php/README.md

 # How to use

-If you use command:
+When you use command line:

 ```
 $ php mkcss.php test.mkcss
 ```

-If you use browser:
+When you use browser:

 ```
 http://example.com/mkcss.php?f=test